 â€œThe government has a right to stop the influx of people,â€ he said. â€œYet, there should be more mechanisms to let people come to the country legally so that they could work.â€

-Chrissy Shott, a spokeswoman for the National Restaurant Association, a part of the Essential Worker Immigration Coalition, said that while the association does not condone hiring undocumented workers, lawmakers should develop comprehensive legislation.
+Chrissy Shott, a spokeswoman for the National Restaurant Association, a member of the Essential Worker Immigration Coalition, said that while the association does not condone hiring undocumented workers, lawmakers should develop comprehensive legislation.

 While immigration legislation is stalled in Congress, a 34-year-old day laborer sat on a curb outside a McDonaldâ€™s in Langley Park.
 He said the government should give undocumented workers like him an opportunity because they have earned it.